 Check your genetic data for rs1122171 (23andMe v4 only):

 I’m going to avoid the whole debate on fluoride for tooth decay prevention vs. the negative effects of fluoride…

 Killing the bacteria that cause cavities:

 Thyme essential oil has been shown to effectively kill S. mutans. [ref][ref]To me, thyme essential oil smells and tastes terrible, so I wouldn’t recommend running out to buy some to swish with.
-There is a gel formula from PerioSciences that contains Thyme essential oil, and it has a lot of good reviews on Amazon.
+There is a gel formula from PerioSciences that contains Thyme essential oil, and it has a lot of good reviews online.
 (I haven’t tried it)